BigfootDS/supercamo/README.md

-# @bigfootds/super-camo
+# @bigfootds/supercamo

-Camo-inspired ODM for NeDB, built specifically for BigfootDS' needs.
+Camo-inspired object data modeller (ODM) for NeDB, built specifically for BigfootDS' needs.

 ## The what